ryerson-ggl/covid19-data/SETUP.md

 * **User**: name of the user with access the database
 * **Password**: password for the user

-:email: Please contact Richard Wen rrwen.dev@gmail.com for connection details.
+:mailbox: Please contact Richard Wen rrwen.dev@gmail.com for connection details.

 ## pgAdmin4